coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <br>
 <div class="notices blue">
-<h2>I know as a security feature vtigercrm and coreBOS will auto log out a user after a certain time.
+<h2>I know as a security feature vtiger CRM and coreBOS will auto log out a user after a certain time.
 Is there a way to adjust how long the system waits before auto logging out a user?</h2>
 </div>

-<h3>Neither vtiger crm nor coreBOS have any timeout logout security measure.
+<h3>Neither vtiger CRM nor coreBOS have any timeout logout security measures.
 This is managed by PHP.
 What vtiger CRM and coreBOS do is save authentication information in the PHP session.
 If this session is deleted then your browser cannot login and will ask you for credentials again.
-For security reasons, PHP deletes the session information every now and then and you get kicked out of coreBOS.
-So to change this behavior you have to configure your PHP, not coreBOS. <a href="https://it.lmgtfy.app/?q=php+garbage+collection+gc_probability">Look for gc_probablity, gc_maxlifetime and the other garbage collector (gc_) variables.</a></h3>
+For security reasons, PHP deletes the session information every now and then, and you get kicked out of coreBOS.
+So to change this behavior you have to configure your PHP, not coreBOS. <a href="https://it.lmgtfy.app/?q=php+garbage+collection+gc_probability">Look for gc_probability, gc_maxlifetime and the other garbage collector (gc_) variables.</a></h3>

 ---